bonjourjoel/aicodepub/README.md

 # 🧠 Who is it for?

 - Developers who want an **AI coding assistant** but refuse unreviewed auto-edits
+  ➡️ Solve the problem: “I vibe-coded a prototype to prove the idea, but the code is unmaintainable and now I must rewrite it from scratch.”

 - Teams who care about **code quality, architecture, and long-term maintainability**
+  ➡️ Solve the problem: “AI helps us move faster, but our codebase is gradually becoming a mess.”

 - Managers who want to use AI on **large production codebases** without turning the repo into a “prompt-generated mess”
+  ➡️ Solve the problem: “I want to provide AI assistance to my development teams, but I'm worried it could lead to low-quality code.”

 <br />